German Infantry and the MG-34 machine gun.

 Military service has been part of German society for decades, so it was not surprising to see that most men in Germany had some military experience.
 In 1944, with the Red Army rapidly approaching, Hitler ordered the creation of a national militia to bolster strength.
 On paper, they could mobilize roughly six million men to defend the country against the Soviets.
 This led to the creation of the Volkssturm

 In practice, this boiled down to rounding up anyone who was not already in the Wehrmacht or Waffen-SS in some capacity.
 Nazi supporters would "conscript" old men, many of whom were veterans of the First World War, and place a gun in their hands in the hopes of killing as many Russians as possible.
 Boys from the Hitler Youth were also given weapons.
 Allied solders were shocked and disbelieving at being attacked by children, who were often fiercer than the old men due to youthful foolishness and actually believing in Nazism.
 There was barely any standardization.
 For uniforms, only a few managed wear from the stockpiles, while most Volkssturm members simply wore their own clothes with Nazi armbands.
+Some of the WWI veterans wore their old Imperial uniforms.
 With the tattered remnants of the Wehrmacht and the Waffen-SS, the Volkssturm comprised a good number of Berlin's defense forces.

 Regular army officers called Volkssturm battalions "casseroles" because they were a mixture of old meat and green vegetables.